The luckiest (and unluckiest) draws for the Preakness

 Almost every position has had a winner since the turn of the century.
 The one that hasn’t?
 Post 10.

 Real Quiet’s win in 1998 was the last time a winner came from stall 10, and since 1909, there have only been two winners from this draw, Greek Money (1962) being the other.
 There aren’t always enough runners to fill up stall 10, so we can’t be too harsh, but it certainly wouldn’t be the best result to be drawn too wide, according to the stats.

 The stats suggest a middle draw is perfect, and if your Preakness Stakes fancy is drawn there, you can feel confident.
-In the last half century, 31% have come from either stall 6 or 7, so that’s a big plus for Rombauer and France Go de Ina.
+In the last half century, 31% have come from either stall 6 or 7.

 Drawing stall 10 is a concern, and despite a recent surge in form, it still doesn’t feel particularly lucky being in 1 or 2.

-With my neck on the line, based on the stats, I’d like to be holding a ticket for France Go de Ina.
+With my neck on the line, based on the stats, I’d like to be holding a ticket for stall 7.